MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: MultiTok: A Variable-Length Tokenization

 We note that $x[i{:}j]$ is the sub-vector of $x$ with the elements from indices $i$ to $j$.
 Further, the operator ${+=}$ denotes appending an element to the end of a vector.
 During inference, for tokenization, we start from the first word of a sample, and identify the largest match in the dictionary with the length at most $w_{\text{test}}$ (called testing window).
 We note that $w_{\text{test}}$ can be different than $w$ (called training window) in Algorithm~\ref{alg:multitok}.

 We also propose a post-processing technique, where we conduct frequency analysis on the \texttt{MultiTok} dictionary.
 Particularly, multi-word tokens that only appear a few number of times within the encoded training sample are pruned.
-As a result, during the encoding, those larger tokens are replaced by their original single-word tokens.
+As a result, during the encoding, those larger tokens are replaced by their smaller constituent tokens that are more frequently used.
 The motivation for this step is to provide a smaller dictionary of more frequently utilized tokens for a training task rather than including multi-word tokens that might have been rarely used during tokenization.
+According to our experiment (see Table \ref{tab:results}), by pruning the tokens that are utilized less than twice both the accuracy and the compression ratio slightly increase by up to 6\%.

+Lemma~\ref{lemma:ratio} describes how much the compression ratio increases after the proposed frequency-based post-processing. \begin{lemma} Let $r$ and $r'$ denote the compression ratio before and after the frequency-based post-processing.
+For a threshold $K$, where the tokens that appear equal or less than $K$ times are replaced with their smaller, more-frequent constituents, we have

+Here, $N$ is the number of tokens in the original \texttt{MultiTok} encoded data, $\lambda_k$ is the number of tokens that appear $k$ times in the training data, and $w$ is the training window size. \end{lemma}

+\begin{proof} The number of tokens before the post-processing is $N$.
+During the post-processing, for every $k \in \{1,\dots,K\}$, the corresponding $\lambda_k$ multi-word \texttt{MultiTok} tokens that only appear $k$ times in the training data are removed.
+Each of these tokens are replaced with their constituents that are either visited more than $K$ times or are single-word tokens.
+The number of these constituents are upper bounded by $w$ by construction.
+Thus, the number of tokens after the post processing is at most $N-\sum_{k=1}^K\left(\lambda_k-\lambda_k w\right)$, and the upper bound for the ratio of $r$ and $r'$ is concluded. \end{proof}

+\begin{remark} We hypothesize that this post-processing step increases the accuracy of the downstream model, confirmed by our experimental results.
+In particular, when a token rarely occurs, the relation of that token with other tokens is less explored during training.
+Thus, the semantics can be less captured, degrading the performance. \end{remark}